24 Life-Saving Facts About Glucose Even People Without Diabetes Should Know

 Food order may impact glucose levels

-Among the sneaky things that raise your blood sugar levels may be the order you eat foods in at any given meal.
+Among the sneaky things that raise your blood sugar levels may be the order in which you eat foods during any given meal.
 Research from Weill Cornell Medical College tested what happened when participants ate the same meal on different days.
 First they ate carbs, followed by protein, vegetables, and fat; another day they ate the protein, veggies, and fat first, followed by the carbs.
 Both glucose and insulin were lower when they ate the carbs last.
-“Based on this finding, instead of saying ‘don’t eat that’ to their patients, clinicians might instead say, ‘eat this before that,'” lead study author Dr. Louis Aronne said in a press release.
 Palinski-Wade says eating the carbs after the other foods may slightly reduce the time it takes to convert the carbs into glucose, preventing a spike after a meal.

 Glucose levels may be linked to dementia and Alzheimer’s

 There may be more kinds of diabetes than we know, such as type 3c, which occurs after pancreatitis.
 But there’s yet another type that researchers have been exploring.
 “Researchers are looking at how sugar affects the brain—specifically, some are referring to Alzheimer’s disease as type 3 diabetes because of this research,” Clement says.
 This isn’t exactly surprising given the brain’s reliance on glucose for proper functioning.
 In addition, diabetes can damage blood vessels, which can prevent your brain from getting the blood flow it needs.
 One study of over 2,000 participants found that glucose levels in those who went on to develop dementia were elevated—even among people without diabetes.
-This suggests high blood sugar is a risk factor for dementia.
+The findings suggest high blood sugar could be a risk factor for dementia.

 Mindfulness may reduce glucose levels